Ankita12si/Business-Insights-360/README.md

 - **Revenue** =  Total amount of money generated from its primary operations, sum of Gross price multiplied by quantity sold.
 - **Pre Invoice Deductions** = Yearly discounts, agreements made at the begining of each financial year.
 These deductions can include discounts, rebates, or allowances etc.
-- **Net Invoice Sales** : Sales after subtracting pre invoice sales, reflecting the actual income received.
+- **Net Invoice Sales** = Sales after subtracting pre invoice sales, reflecting the actual income received.
-- **Post Invoice Deductions** : Further discounts and fees like promotional discounts, placement fees, performance rebate etc.
+- **Post Invoice Deductions** = Further discounts and fees like promotional discounts, placement fees, performance rebate etc.
 - **Net Sales(NS)** : Sales after subtracting post invoice deductions from Net invoice sales.
-This is basically the **Revenue** for Atliq Hardware.
 - **Cost of Goods Sold (COGS)** : Cost incurred by Atliq in producing their products which includes manufacturing cost, transportation cost and other cost.
 - **Gross Margin/ Gross Profit(GM)** : Profit that Atliq is making, that is, Net Sales-COGS.
 - **Other expenses** : like ads and promotions.
 Also other operational expenses like accounting fees, rent, utilities etc.